 A Small Step Toward a Greener Home

-Next time you’re done with your coffee maker, microwave, or blender, remember: unplugging saves energy, money, and the environment.
+Next time you finish using your coffee maker, microwave, or blender, remember: unplugging helps reduce unnecessary energy use.

 Ready to Make a Change?

-- Share your unplugging tips with friends and family to spread the impact.
+- Share the habit with friends and family to expand the impact